» Configuring GitLab EE and CE Access

 Open your GitLab instance in your browser and log in as whichever account you want TFE to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

 Important: The account you use for connecting TFE must have admin (master) access to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.
+Do not create the application as an administrative application not owned by a user; TFE needs user access to repositories to create webhooks and ingress configurations.

 Navigate to GitLab's "User Settings > Applications" page.